-Outside court, Jonathan has experience in advising on a range of matters arising before and during litigation, including the following:
+Outside court, Jonathan has experience in advising on a range of matters arising before and during litigation and non-contentious drafting, including the following:

 - Making and defending challenges to wills on grounds including revocation by destruction, forgery, undue influence, lack of capacity and want of knowledge and approval.

 - Issues of domicile and conflicts of laws where the maker of a will in Scotland had since moved to England and married and purchased property in England.